unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 **Note**: A good practice is to include a test only if the config variable corresponding to that test is set.

-8. This step is very customizabile, being like a script executed before starting to compile the unikernel.
+8. This step is very customizable, being like a script executed before starting to compile the unikernel.
 In general, and in this case too, the libraries build their own config file through a provided executable, usually named `configure`:
 ````
 $(LIBHOGWEED_EXTRACTED)/config.h: $(LIBHOGWEED_BUILD)/.origin